alessandrycruz1987/http-local-server-swifter/README.md

 ---

-## Migration from v0.0.x
+## Migration from v0.1.x

-Version 0.1.0 migrates from GCDWebServer to Swifter on iOS for better Swift Package Manager support.
-The API remains the same, so no code changes are needed in your app.
+Version 0.2.0 introduces middleware-based routing on iOS and dynamic response support (custom `status` and `headers`) on both platforms.
+See changes below.

 ---